What’s At Stake If You Miss the Deadline to Get Health Insurance?

-If you don’t have access to employer-provided health insurance and you don’t qualify for Medicaid or Medicare, you need to make sure you have health insurance that meets the requirements of the Affordable Care Act (ACA) by January 1, 2014.
+If you don’t have access to employer-provided health insurance and don’t qualify for Medicaid or Medicare, you need to find health insurance that meets the requirements of the Affordable Care Act (ACA) by Dec.
+15, 2017.

 If you don’t get qualified health insurance before the deadline, you could owe a tax penalty to the IRS.

-By planning ahead, you can make sure you get the best deal for your situation and maintain medical care coverage for yourself and your family.
+By planning ahead, you can get the best deal for your situation and maintain medical care coverage for you and your family.

 Researching your plan options

 To find health insurance, you can go directly to an insurance company, use an insurance broker or agent, or use an online service.